A Tesla owner shows his 97-year-old Grandpa a car from the future

 In what could be some of the cutest footage of a lovable grandpa discovering the future ever, Carmi loads his grandpa into the car and accelerates.
 Grandpa, obviously, says that “you need a parachute” to drive this thing.

 Tech folks showing their grandparents cool new tech has a historical precedent.
 I distinctly remember showing my Grandma my Atari 800XL graphics demos and her being impressed or, more likely, bemused at my excitement.
-Now, however, grandpa can hop in and motor down the street like space astronaut, tapping on a massive screen to turn on the seat heater and the AC or watching the recharger work its magic.
+Now, however, grandpa can hop in and motor down the street like a space astronaut, tapping on a massive screen to turn on the seat heater and the AC or watching the recharger work its magic.
 It’s a really sweet juxtaposition of the old and new and is a really nice little video for a lazy weekend.

 0